 The aim of this paper is to understand the behaviour of a large number of coupled subwavelength resonators.
-We use layer potential techniques in combination with numerical computations to study a graded array of subwavelength resonators.
-This setup is inspired by the small-scale structure of a cochlea.
+We use layer potential techniques in combination with numerical computations to study the acoustic pressure field due to scattering by a graded array of subwavelength resonators.
+Our set-up is designed to model the structure of cochlear hair cells on the surface of the basilar membrane.
 We compute the resonant modes of the system and explore the model's ability to decompose incoming signals.
-We also present an explanation for the cochlea's so-called "travelling wave" behaviour.
-We do not consider any active elements in this work, choosing instead to thoroughly examine a fully-coupled passive model.
+Significantly, we are able to offer a mathematical explanation for the cochlea's so-called "travelling wave" behaviour and tonotopic frequency map.